tobie/specref/README.md

 ### Aliases

-Because of legacy references, case sensivity issues and taste, many entries have multiple identifiers.
+Because of legacy references, case sensitivity issues and taste, many entries have multiple identifiers.
 Thus an aliasing system was put in place.
 It isn't _that_ complicated really: an identifier either points directly to the reference object or to another identifier (through the `aliasOf` property), recursively.
 All aliases are resolved (there are tests for that) and when you query the API for a reference you always get all the objects necessary to resolve it in the same response.
 So for example, https://api.specref.org/bibrefs?refs=rfc7230 responds with:

 ```json
 {